akvelon/DnA_accelerators/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md

 `setup.py` and `./anomaly_detection` directory are used to install the custom transform in docker image and also hold the main pipeline code.

-Original implementation of expansion service used by runner can't be used on a remote machine due to `localhost` set as listening address.
-Instead, we already modified the original implementation of the service to make it available for remote connection.

 To start an expansion service for loading custom PTransform with RunInference, you need to: